-Paragraph 2 explains the physical project.
-The writer shows that he has thought about the demands of the project and explains how it will be a genuine learning experience.
+Paragraph 2 explains the physical project in detail.
+The writer shows that he has thought about the demands of the project and problems he may encounter, and he identifies resources he will use as well as time and cost estimates.